dotnet/runtime/src/mono/wasi/README.md

 dotnet run
 ```

-The `runtimeconfig.template.json` contains `perHostConfig` section where wasm host's can be configured
+The `runtimeconfig.template.json` contains `perHostConfig` section where wasm hosts can be configured

 ### Wasi SDK